eeshvardasikcm/shrota-lang/README.md

 The double colon ("::") operator is not supported and is replaced with the lambda "->" symbol when at least one a-Z char surrounding it.

 (Nadi::Yoga) becomes (Nadi->Yoga)

+Please excuse the faulty syntax and grammar for now.
+I will be downloading the rust toolkit and NDK for Android Studio next month and everything should clean up.
-## Developed for x86-64 and ARM on Android 12+ and Windows 10+
+## Developed for ARM(Android 12+) and x86-64(Windows 10+, Debian)
 RenderScript has become depricated as of Android 12.
 The creator of shrota-lang, Eeshvar Das (Erik Douglas Ward) currently only has access to develop shrota-lang using only a x86-64, ARM, Android 12+ and Windows 10+ environment.
+Hopefully in 2013, I will start making binaries on Debian.
 ## Ethics principles
 shrota-lang may only be used in an ethical manner. shrota-lang may not be used for warfare or in any way that damages others.
 ## Shrota language is a proprietary language